Posted on January 24, 2108 by Jenn Zatopek

 Can a counselor heal herself?
 Henri Nouwen, the famous writer/counselor/teacher/preacher, struggled his whole life with depression but freely sought out counseling, prayer, and support.
 It would seem I have a role model in him.

 The key for me is to do the next right thing, which is to put on my exercise clothes and go for a walk, then shower, then eat lunch.
-It is simple day-to-day things that come naturally for many.
+It is simple and daily things that come naturally for many.
 But when you are in the midst of a depressive funk, these things take extra time, energy, and perseverance.
 Let’s be honest: it takes a lot of freaking work to live well.

 In her book Furiously Happy, blogger and writer Jenny Lawson hits the nail on the head of the struggle of mental health and illness when she writes “when depression sufferers fight, recover, and go into remission we seldom even know, simply because so many suffer in the dark . . . ashamed to admit something they see as a personal weakness. . . afraid that people will worry, and more afraid that they won’t.
 We find ourselves unable to do anything but cling to the couch and force ourselves to breathe.”

 I know this will pass, that spring will come and thaw out the wintry silence inside my heart.
-I know I will get through this with rest, prayer, meditation, baths, massages, time spent with beloved family and friends, playing with my cats, and work that brings me hope, but for now, I am just admitting that life (for today) is hard, no matter how many affirmations I say, no matter how many miles I walk, no matter what I do to fix myself.
+I know I will get through this with rest, prayer, meditation, baths, massages, time spent with beloved family and friends, playing with my cats, and work that brings me hope, but for now, I am just admitting that today is hard, no matter how many affirmations I say, no matter how many miles I walk, no matter what I do to fix myself.

 Perhaps a counselor can’t fix herself but fix her eyes on the Someone who is always there, as Frederick Buechner writes in Whistling in the Dark, “who unimaginably transcends the worst things as he also unimaginably transcends the best.”